person in green crew neck long sleeve shirt wearing blue face mask

 4. Proof of Funds

-• You must show you have enough money to support yourself and your family unless you already work in Canada or have a valid job offer.
+• You must demonstrate that you have sufficient funds to support yourself and your family, unless you are already working in Canada or have a valid job offer.

 5. Admissibility